 Absolutely!
 Parents are welcomed to attend any and all tryout sessions, however, we require them to stay in the mezzanine during tryouts.
 We do ask that you make every effort to not distract the participants or our coaching staff.
 Please note that at all times only tryout participants and our coaching staff are allowed on the courts.

 Absolutely!
-Each girl has an equal opportunity to make a top team!
+Each athlete has an equal opportunity to make a top team!
 While we like to keep core groups together, we are always looking to improve the overall talent.
-Bottom line…if your daughter deserves to make a top team, she will.
+Bottom line…if your son or daughter deserves to make a top team, he or she will.

 No. With the combined tryout process, we will allow the opportunity for athletes in odd numbered age groups (13/15/17s) to play “up”.
 We are doing this to create an environment where athletes of like mind and skill can work together to increase their abilities faster and have a better experience.
 To help ensure a great experience for all, we still have a full offering of teams in the odd age groups.
 We are not allowed to let players play “down” their required age group.
 If needed reference the Tryout Age Division Table to determine the proper age group.